 In the end, your candidacy for endoscopic or traditional facelift procedures will depend on your specific needs.
 People with small wrinkles and those just beginning to show the signs of aging will probably benefit from a less invasive endoscopic procedure.

 Those with sagging jowls, cheeks, and chin, or other advanced signs of aging, will most likely benefit from a traditional facelift.
 Both types of facial surgery use twilight anesthetic and have a two-week recovery time.

 Schedule an Endoscopic Facelift Consultation Today

 To learn more about facelifts and find out which treatment is the right choice for you, contact Aesthetic Surgery Center to book an appointment with one of our renowned plastic surgeons.
 They have been featured on many of the major news networks, including ABC, NBC, and FOX, as recognized experts on a variety of plastic surgery topics.
-Dr. Agarwal, Dr. Maloney, and Dr. Ross believe that educating and communicating with their patients are the keys to helping them achieve successful, natural-looking results.
+Dr. Agarwal, Dr. Maloney, and Dr. Holmes believe that educating and communicating with their patients are the keys to helping them achieve successful, natural-looking results.